New Book / E-Book!

 Training the next generation of coaches in Ethiopia.

-The new year is coming and I will have a couple of spots opening on my athlete roster.
-These don’t come around frequently.
-If you are interested in taking your performance to the next level, drop me a line at coachphil@physfarm.com.
-The process is easy: just tell me about your background, your past results, your goals, and what you hope I can add to your program.
-I accept both motivated amateur and professional athletes.
+With the close of the Olympic quad and World Championships, I have openings on my roster.
+If you are interested in improving your performance, drop me a line at coachphil@physfarm.com.
+You don’t need to be elite or professional.
+Tell me about your background, your past results, your goals, and what you hope I can add to your program.

 I also mentor coaches regarding the application / addition of the latest sports science and training techniques to their athlete’s programs.
 Please feel free to contact me at the above email address for details and pricing.